Don’t lick the poison toad, National Park Service warns

 According to The New York Times, the toxins can be strong enough to kill full-grown dogs when the toad is threatened.

-The call of the huge toad, which measures almost 7 inches, sounds like a “weak, low-pitched toot, lasting less than a second,” Park Service officials said.
+The call of the huge toad, that measures almost 7 inches, sounds like a “weak, low-pitched toot, lasting less than a second,” Park Service officials said.

 The substance in the toxins can also be crystalized and smoked as a psychedelic substance, the Times reported.
 It causes an intense feeling generally lasting 15 to 30 minutes compared with other such substances that can elicit hallucinations for hours, the report said.